ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 Prerequisites:<br/>
 * Have a bootable ISO
 * A Windows CIFS Server or NAS Storage to store the Bootable ISO
-* The ISO is uploaded to the File Storage (NAS) associated with the server.
+* The ISO is uploaded to the File Storage (NAS) associated with the server
 * IPMIView is installed or access KVM Console
 * ISO File is downloadable using wget
 * SSH access with privileges to access / install packages and create a mount

 ### Linux and Windows
-Follow the steps below to mount an ISO with IPMIView.
+Use the following steps to mount an ISO by using IPMIView:
-1. Through a support ticket, request that your server boots their Virtual CD-ROM as the first device.
+1. Open a support ticket and request that your server starts the Virtual CD-ROM as the first device.
 Each device must boot from their associated virtual CD-ROM.
 You can revert this setting after you install the OS.
 * Establish a VPN Connection to [VPN](http://www.softlayer.com/VPN-Access).
-If you are using Microsoft Internet Explorer, make sure to include .softlayer.com and .cloud.ibm.com in your Trusted Sites list and keep your JAVA up to date.
+If you are using Microsoft Internet Explorer, make sure to include `.softlayer.com` and `.cloud.ibm.com` in your Trusted Sites list and keep your Java installation up to date.
 * Copy ISO Media to NAS or Windows CIFS Server.
-  * Connect to your Linux jumpbox using SSH.
+  * Connect to your Linux jumpbox by using SSH.
   * Mount NAS share on your Linux jumpbox:

         mkdir /mnt/nasmount